Length 6.7 km (4.2 miles), terrain: 2 hills (110 meter gain)

 |Monastiraki, looking up to the Acropolis, past Hadrian's library|

-The square faces a little church and an ex-mosque (now used for tourist shops).
+The square faces a little church and an ex-mosque (now used by tourist shops).
 Turn south, with the station to your right.
 Now head down Areos, with the impressive ruins of Hadrian's Library on your left, running past the line of jewelry stands.

 Turn left at the first chance, on Andrianou, and continue following the perimeter of the Roman Agora, running east.